scottwtang/Get-AzureResourceAssignments/README.md

 ## Description

-This script uses the **Az** PowerShell module to get all the Azure role assignments for all Azure resources across all your subscriptions.
+This script uses the **Az** PowerShell module to get all the Azure role assignments for all Azure resources across all available subscriptions.

 Results are exported as a CSV file to the location determined in the script parameters.